Fiech/surf3tikz/README.md

   unknown what happens if one chooses points this way.
 Therefore, for now this solution is not used in this function.

+### The issue with bird's eye views

+As of now this function does not has any special functionality to deal with bird's eye viewed plots, i.e. plots with 90° elevation.
+This is due to the importance that the z axis is exactly perpendicular to the viewing plane.
+Sometimes surf3tikz seems to work just fine, sometimes PGFPlots will throw a fit.
+Here are some notes on what I found out via testing:

+* PGFPlots sometimes has problems with fractional pt values.
+This function by default employs a rounding functionality to round to the next full pt value.
+You might want to check the output of the TikZ file an manually correct the values a bit, if two values that should have been the same are one pt apart
+* If it does not work the first time, I had some luck manually resizing the figure and trying again.
+  Some aspect ratios seem to work just fine, others don't.

 ## General Notes

-* For now, if you try to run this script on a surf with a view of El=90°, PGFPlots will throw a dimension error.
+* For now, if you try to run this script on a surf with a view of El=90°, PGFPlots will sometimes throw a dimension error.
 * There is a point to be made to use imagesc instead of print in some situations.
 However, for now it's not implemented in this function yet.
 * The name surf3tikz seems strange, but was used to prevent naming conflicts with a similar script